sandeep172918/club/README.md

-# 🚀 Coding Club Manager
+# 🚀 CP Club Manager

-Coding Club Manager is a comprehensive web application built with **Next.js** to streamline the management of a student coding club.
+CP Club Manager is a comprehensive web application built with **Next.js** to streamline the management of a student competitive coding club.
 It provides a centralized dashboard for tracking student progress, managing resources, organizing events, and fostering competitive programming culture.

 ---